-Share a room with your baby for the first 6 months or, ideally, for the first year.
-Set baby’s bed up in the room where you sleep, but keep your sleeping spaces separate.
+Share a room with your baby for the first six months or, ideally, their first year.
+Set your baby’s bed up in the room where you sleep, but keep your sleeping spaces separate.
 It’s tempting to keep your little one in bed with you at night — but resist the temptation.

 “Many parents think it’s OK to bed-share.
-They think, ‘I’ll stay awake,’ or ‘I don’t sleep that deeply,’” Dr. Rambhatla says.
+They think, ‘I’ll stay awake,’ or ‘I don’t sleep that deeply’,” Dr. Rambhatla notes.
 “But a baby and the parents should never sleep in the same bed.”